 Sophrology – How To Relax Your Mind & Body

-If you are looking for an effective way to create balance in your life without having to spend hours meditating every day, you really can’t go wrong with Sophrology.
+If you are looking for an effective way to create balance in your life without disrupting your daily routine, then you really can’t go wrong with Sophrology.

-Sophrology is a unique blend of Eastern philosophies and practices like Zen Buddhism and Western approaches such as psychotherapy.
-It provides you with a toolset you can deploy when you feel stressed or tired to tap into a sense of calm.
-Using dynamic relaxation exercises, you engage both mind and body while being anchored in the present moment.
+Sophrology is a unique blend of Eastern practices like Zen Buddhism and Yoga, and Western science such as psychology, neurology and phenomenology.
+It provides you with a toolkit for modern life that you can use whenever you feel stressed or too tired to tap into a sense of calm.
+Sophrology, also called dynamic relaxation, is the art of relaxation with intention and purpose, engaging both body and mind.

-Talking about the dynamic element of Sophrology, one way to connect with the energy that is all around us is to walk in nature: it can be as little as a 30-minute walk at lunchtime in your local park if you don’t have much spare time.
-You can use some Sophrology exercises to build a connection with your body and its inner wisdom, synchronising your breathing with your walking speed.
+Talking about the dynamic element of Sophrology, one way to connect with mind and body is to walk in nature: it can be as little as a 10-minute walk at lunchtime in your local park if you don’t have much spare time.
+You can use some Sophrology exercises to start building a connection with your body and its inner wisdom, synchronising your breathing with your walking speed.
 Walking meditation is an ancient practice that still has many useful applications in today’s hectic pace of life.
 It allows us to have a sense of wonder for the environment around us: the trees, the flowers, the wildlife, and the ever-changing sky.
-Sophrology teaches us to look at things as if it was the first time, with the same unbridled joy as a child’s.

 The Power of Breathing

+Conscious breathing has many physical and mental benefits.
 Studies have confirmed that deep breathing can have a beneficial effect, notably in reducing blood pressure.
-Hypertension is related to many degenerative diseases so being able to normalise blood pressure can add years to your life.
+Hypertension is related to many degenerative diseases so being able to normalise blood pressure may add years to your life.